microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.StreamConvertedToArrayEventArgs/StreamConvertedToArrayEventArgs.md

 | tag | Tag of the stream. |
 | stack | Stack of ToArray call. |
 | length | Length of stream. |

+## Remarks

+Initializes a new instance of the [`StreamConvertedToArrayEventArgs`](../RecyclableMemoryStreamManager.StreamConvertedToArrayEventArgs.md) class.

 ## See Also